Terasology/Inferno/README.md

 *noun*
 1\. hell

-This module adds an custom world generator which contains an alternate dimension on top of the features found in the default Perlin generator.
+This module adds an custom world generator which contains a alternate dimension on top of the features found in the default Perlin generator.

 ---